 EDL is an initiative of the Council of Europe and began in 2001.
 Find information, resources and interactive games on the European Day of Languages website.

-Are you a teacher and do you want to help your students celebrate the European Day of Languages (EDL) on 26 September?
-Whether you teach in a primary or a post-primary school, you may have students who speak different mother tongues and you want to help them celebrate their linguistic heritage, or perhaps you want to encourage your students to see the beauty of a multilingual society.
+Are you a teacher and do you want to help your students celebrate the European Day of Languages on 26 September?
+Whether you teach in a primary or a post-primary school, you may have students who speak different mother tongues.
+You may want to help them celebrate their linguistic heritage, or encourage your students to see the beauty of a multilingual society.
 No matter your students’ age and background, languages are there to be spoken and we are here to help you celebrate them!

 Each year we supply resources to help teachers and others celebrate the day.
-This year, we have had great demand for our resources and unfortunately we are now out of supplies.
-But visit the EDL website for a range of interactive games and resources available for language teachers and learners.
+We will have a link to request materials later in 2020.
+The EDL website also has a range of interactive games and resources available for language teachers and learners.

 Every year Léargas hold an annual competition to promote language learning.
 Check our competitions page to see what we’ve done in previous years and to check for updates for this year.

 The European Day of Languages is a perfect way for teachers or learners of ANY language to celebrate language learning and language diversity.
 Language learning brings benefits to young and old: you are never too old to learn a language and to enjoy the opportunities it opens up!
 Knowing even a few words of another language can help us to understand and appreciate other cultures and their differences.